trentm/python-markdown2/README.md

 To install it in your Python installation run *one* of the following:

     pip install markdown2
-    pypm install markdown2      # if you use ActivePython (activestate.com/activepython)
-    easy_install markdown2      # if this is the best you have python setup.py install
+    pip install markdown2[all]  # to install all optional dependencies (eg: Pygments for code syntax highlighting) pypm install markdown2      # if you use ActivePython (activestate.com/activepython) easy_install markdown2      # if this is the best you have python setup.py install